 6] Open the Command Prompt from Any Location

 It can be really annoying to execute the cd/chdir command over and over again to get to the right directory you want to work from.
 With the trick mentioned below, you could open a Command Prompt window from any folder you’re viewing, in Windows.
 To do this:

 - Open the folder in Windows Explorer and hold the Shift key while making a right-click on the folder.

 - Then, select ‘Run command window here’ to open the CMD prompt.

 - Click on the option and you’ll begin a new instance of the Command Prompt, ready and waiting at the right location!

-You can run multiple command by separating them with &&.
-This however is subjected to one condition!
+You can run multiple commands by separating them with &&.
+This, however, is subjected to one condition!

 - The command towards the left should be executed first

 - Once it completes successfully then the second command can be made to run.
 If the first command fails, then the second command will not run.